Atomic scale structure and dynamical properties of (TeO$_2$)$_{1-x}$-(Na$_2$O)$_{x}$ glasses through first-principles modeling and XRD measurements: Results and discussion

 The structural properties of \ch{TeO2}-based glasses, governed by the tellurite network's unique geometry, play a fundamental role in defining these pathways and their evolution.
 Firstly, sodium acts as a network modifier, disrupting the original tellurite network, which is predominantly composed of \ch{TeO4} trigonal bipyramids.
 Secondly, with increasing \ch{Na2O} content, Na$^+$ cations exhibit a tendency to associate with non-bridging oxygens, leading to the formation of Na-rich regions that progressively evolve into percolating diffusion channels at higher \ch{Na2O} concentrations.
 This behavior is remindful of the modified random network model proposed by Greaves in silicate glasses \cite{greaves1981local, greaves1994random, ojovan2021modified}.

 A representative long channel for the system with x = 0.30 at T = 1200 K is depicted in Fig.S9.
 This channel contains seven Na atoms, which diffuse along a long pathway surrounded by Te atoms.
 Such channels induce a restructuring of the Te sub-lattice at its neighborhood which can be correlated to the well defined FSDP at high \ch{Na2O} concentrations.
-In addition, this restructuring is persistent at high temperatures as the FSDP is still visible on the calculated structure factors at high temperatures (see Fig.S10).
-A similar trend has been described in Na-silicate glasses \cite{meyer2004channel}.